Business and Industrial Training

 As a leading provider of training for skilled trade occupations, Penn Foster offers over 3,000 courses across 35+ occupational pathways.
 Our skills training and apprenticeship programs can be tailored to meet the needs of your business and its workforce, enabling you to fill your company’s skills gap, improve productivity, and positively impact your bottom line.

-If you have any questions, would like additional information or would like to place an order, please contact our Training Consultants or call 1-800-233-0259 Monday through Friday, between 8:00 a.m. and 5:00 p.m., Eastern Time.
+If you have any questions, would like additional information or would like to place an order, please request information via the form above or call 1-800-233-0259 Monday through Friday, between 8:00 a.m. and 5:00 p.m., Eastern Time.

 Whether they're entry-level personnel, individuals re-entering the workforce, or seasoned veterans looking for expanded skills training, many professionals strive to improve their performance in a variety of administrative, interpersonal, and service areas.
 This expansive course library includes curriculum on Human Resource Skills, Computer Networking, Basic Computer Training and Career Certificate programs.

 A prerequisite for achieving success is having the essential math, reading and writing skills.
 Our self-paced programs are ideal for addressing these critical, yet personally sensitive, topics.

 A working understanding of industrial safety standards, laws, and practices helps you and your employees develop and maintain a healthy and safe working environment.
 Our Safety Director Kits offer an ideal approach for the part-time safety administrator.
 The kit includes everything you'll need to run professional safety meetings to protect your employees and capital investments.

 Maintenance organizations are faced with the challenge of upgrading the skills of experienced technicians to deal with new technology.
 This challenge, together with the hiring of new employees, has generated renewed interest in the apprenticeship training concept.
 This resource provides complete curricula from the basics of electricity and electronics to electric motor repair, microprocessors, and industrial controllers.